ozpv/dotfiles/README.md

 will be updated.

 ## Prerequisites
-openbox, polybar, picom, lxappearance, alacritty, BetterDiscord, spicetify, JetBrains Mono Font, and the Iosevka Nerd Font
+openbox, polybar, picom, dmenu, lxappearance, alacritty, BetterDiscord, spicetify, JetBrains Mono Font, and the Iosevka Nerd Font